Artist Bio.

 Board Member and Art Gallery Co-ordinator, Douro-Dummer Public Library

-Volunteer work on the Board of Governors to the local public library, a member of The Friends of the Library (FODDPL), and coordinator of the Library's Art Gallery Space.
+Volunteer work on the Board of Governors of Douro-Dummer Public Library, a member of The Friends of the Library (FODDPL), and coordinator of the Library's Art Gallery Space.
 Recruits and promotes local artists, sharing their art and creativity with our multi-generational community.